 Students study research methods pertaining to creating curricula for elementary students that incorporate math, science, language arts and social students.
 They discover ways to implement lessons effectively.

-The BLS stated that the demand for elementary education teachers is expected to grow by 6% between 2014-2024, which is as fast as the average anticipated growth for all careers.
+The BLS stated that the demand for elementary education teachers is expected to grow by 3% between 2018-2028, which is a slower than average anticipated growth for all careers.
 With an elementary education master's degree, students can also find careers as reading specialists.
-According to the BLS, elementary teachers' salaries ranged from $36,190 to $85,550 in 2015.
+According to the BLS, elementary teachers' salaries ranged from $37,780 to $95,270 in 2018.

 Aspiring elementary school teachers can find fully online programs at the bachelor's and master's degree levels, but certification requires an in-person teaching practicum.
 Courses cover the wide variety of subjects that elementary school teachers are expected to teach, as well as techniques for teaching.